 An important distinction needs to be drawn between two of these subfields: Natural Language Understanding (NLU) and Natural Language Generation (NLG).

-NLU refers to the process of reading and interpreting language (translating text) and NLG to the process of generating a natural language.
+NLU refers to the process of reading and interpreting human language (translating text) and NLG to the process of generating a natural language.
 NLU is what allows Siri to understand that you want to know what the weather is in Montreal and NLG allows her to respond with “really cold” or something even more complex:

 NLU and Ecommerce Search: Handling the Five Finicky Features of Natural Language